palmetto/socket.io-postgres/README.md

 - `prefix`: the name of the prefix to pub/sub events on as prefix (`socket.io`)

-### RedisAdapter
+### PostgreSQLAdapter

-The redis adapter instances expose the following properties that a regular `Adapter` does not
+The PostgreSQLAdapter instances expose the following properties that a regular `Adapter` does not

 - `uid`